-If you would like to discuss anything relating to this pocketbook, or require more information on local and national services that are able to support you, please contact us at Ruils on 0208 831 6083 or email: info@ruils.co.uk
+If you would like to discuss anything relating to this pocketbook, please contact us at Ruils on 0208 831 6083 or email: info@ruils.co.uk.
+Alternatively contact KCIL listed below as your local independent living service for more local and national resources.